Welcome back, and I want to begin with a couple of statements from people about this book.

 And he drops it, right?

-So FDR's those two years after the 1936 election are a low point for FDR.
+So FDR's, those two years after the 1936 election are a low point for FTR.

 There's pushback against him.

-And he is he puts all of his attention on court packing, and as a result, he isn't able to get his radical New Deal program in 1938, 3738 that he wanted because he focuses almost entirely on court packing.
+As a result, he isn't able to get his radical New Deal program in 1938, 37, 38 that he wanted because he focuses almost entirely on court packing.

 And then later, after it really is too late on these investigations.

-You know, it's kind of interesting when we look at um this period of time, you know, when all the institutions were being reconsidered, reinvented, if you will, and he's fighting against the constitutional pattern that had been accepted.
+You know, it's kind of interesting when we look at this period of time, you know, when all the institutions were being reconsidered, reinvented, if you will, and he's fighting against the constitutional pattern that had been accepted, that he was getting pushback, even from his own party, against some of this stuff, because as we talked about, people understood the principles.

 And we don't see that today.

-We're in a much more dangerous situation, I think, when we look at it.
+We're in a much more dangerous situation, I think, when we look at that.

 That's why it's good to go back and look at history.